awave1/lecture-notes/grst205/final.md

 - Conflict resolved through compromise (secession)
 - As the result of Struggle of the Orders **10 tribunes of the plebs** created to protect all citizens - **provocatio**:
   - Tribunes of the plebs were elected annually

+##### Sacrosanctity

+Sacrosanctity was a right of tribunes in Rome not to be harmed physically.
+Plebeians took an oath to regard anyone who laid hands on a tribune as an outlaw liable to be killed without penalty.

 ### 💪 Rome: Republic: 5th - early 3rd